 HP Quality Center / ALM is now changed to Micro Focus Quality Center / ALM but still, the content on the page is valid on the new Micro Focus domain and tools as well

-Through the series of these tutorials we have seen how to create releases, cycles, requirements, tests and test sets in ALM.
-We also saw how we can establish logical relationships among these entities to make metric collection as well as traceability an inbuilt activity in our testing process.
+Through the series of these tutorials, we have seen how to create Releases, Cycles, Requirements, tests and test sets in ALM.
+We also saw how we can establish logical relationships among these entities to make the metric collection as well as traceability an inbuilt activity in our testing process.

 - Variation in expected and actual results

 - Un-testable requirements that you want to report and track

 - Environment failures that prevent you from testing

 QC has a wonderful mechanism that lets you create and track any kind of Defect.
 In the following steps, we will see how Defect Management is supported through ALM.

 What You Will Learn:

 Step #1: Login to ALM to the right project and go to the “Defects” tab by navigating from the sidebar.
 The lists of Defects under the project are displayed in a list here.